damla/nextjs-w-app-router-starter/README.md

 ## Installation Settings

-✔ What is your project named? … nextjs-w-app-directory-starter
+✔ What is your project named? … nextjs-w-app-router-starter

 ✔ Would you like to use TypeScript with this project? … No / **Yes**